MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

     There are also grid variables in vector form that are not used in the MITgcm source code (X, Y, Xp1, Yp1, Z, Zp1, Zu, Zl); see description in  ``grid.nc``.
 The variables named p1 include an additional data point and are dimensioned +1 larger than the standard array size; for example, ``Xp1`` is the longitude of the gridcell left corner, and includes an extra data point for the last gridcell's right corner longitude.
-Note the ordering of horizontal array indices is (Y,X).

   - ``state.nc`` - includes snapshots of state variables U, V, W, Temp, S, and Eta